Itau Unibanco Holding S.A. (ITUB) Shares Rise Despite Market Challenges - News Heater

-Itau Unibanco Holding S.A.
-(NYSE: ITUB)’s stock price has increased by 1.52 compared to its previous closing price of 5.50.
-However, the company has seen a 1.71% increase in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-08-25 that Itau Unibanco (ITUB) signs a binding agreement to sell its shares in BIA to Marco for an approximate amount of R$250 million.
+The stock price of Itau Unibanco Holding S.A.
+(NYSE: ITUB) has surged by 3.37 when compared to previous closing price of 5.34, but the company has seen a -1.08% decline in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-09-11 that Banco Itau (ITUB) possesses solid growth attributes, which could help it handily outperform the market.

 Is It Worth Investing in Itau Unibanco Holding S.A.
 (NYSE: ITUB) Right Now?

-The price-to-earnings ratio for Itau Unibanco Holding S.A.
-(NYSE: ITUB) is above average at 8.64x.
-The 36-month beta value for ITUB is also noteworthy at 0.72.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+Itau Unibanco Holding S.A.
+(NYSE: ITUB) has a price-to-earnings ratio that is above its average at 8.58x. and a 36-month beta value of 0.72.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.